Unikwalk/Bamazon/README.md

 ### Customer View:

-When the js file is called, using `node bamazon.js`, it will display a complete list of all products, departments, pricing, and current inventory.
+When the bamazonCustomer.js file is called, using `node bamazonCustomer.js`, it will display a complete list of all products, departments, pricing, and current inventory.

 Users has 2 options: Choose to exit by typing 'X' or choose the product by typing in its `item_id`.